How Visual Assistance Supports Property Management Homeowners and Transforms Tenant Journeys

 The third challenge is segregation between departments who work often with different systems.

-When organizations have huge backlogs of cases to deal with due to the pandemic, they need to work out which ones to deal with first.
+When organizations have huge backlogs of cases to deal with, they need to work out which ones to deal with first.
 And it’s not just about tenant experience – it’s also about safety.
 If there’s a gas leak, for example, an agent or technician can expedite the dispatch.
 In the meantime, he can also provide visual instructions showing the tenant how to turn off the gas supply.

 Of course, most issues aren’t as critical as that, but there are still thousands of potential dispatches that need confirmation or rejection.
 Everyone wants to avoid those No Fault Found visits.